MuniScore™

 Mean MuniScore over time

-FY2016–FY2025Because benchmarks are fixed rather than peer-percentile, scores are directly comparable across years — and macro shifts (federal stimulus, recovery, normalization) are visible.
+FY2016–FY2025Because benchmarks are fixed rather than peer-percentile, scores are directly comparable across years, and macro shifts (federal stimulus, recovery, normalization) stay visible.
 The shaded band spans the 10th–90th percentile each year.

 Factor correlation matrix